lurodrigo/lurodrigo.github.io/_posts/2017-04-01-symbolic-computation-R-1-4.md

 It is!

-Ok, in this post we could define some elementary functions and compute their derivatives, but we can't have much fun with them yet.
-Calculus becomes interesting when we are able to define define new functions through sums, products and **compositions** (highlights).
+Ok, in this post we were able to define some elementary functions and compute their derivatives, but we couldn't have much fun with them yet.
+Calculus becomes interesting when we can define new functions using sums, products and **compositions** (highlights).
 In the next post of this series I'm going to explain how we can add these features.
 See you!

 -   Part 2/4: Defining sums, products, and compositions